Felicità (album)

-Felicità (Italian for Happiness) is a studio album by Italian duo Al Bano and Romina Power, released in 1982 by Baby Records.
+Felicità (Italian for Happiness) is a studio album by Italian–American duo Al Bano and Romina Power, released in 1982 by Baby Records.
 The album was an international commercial success and included two of their biggest hits, "Felicità" and "Sharazan".

 In some territories, it was confusingly released under the title of their previous album, Aria pura, even though the two LPs contained different material.
 The duo also recorded a Spanish language version of the album, Felicidad.